oliverwatkins/shape-shop-backend/README.md

 To run the database :

-kill of all old processes (optional - but highly recommended) run :
+kill off all old processes (optional - but highly recommended) run :

 > KILL.BAT